saturncloud/examples/examples/nemo-agent-toolkit/README.md

 4. Click **Save**

 If you started the workspace without setting the key, stop it, add the key following the steps above, then start it again.

+> **GPU users** — the template defaults to CPU Large since inference runs in the cloud via NVIDIA NIM.
+If you want to run on a GPU instance (e.g. to extend the agent with local model inference), go to **Settings → Hardware** and select a GPU instance type before starting.
+Everything else works the same.

 ### 3. Start the workspace